rayshift/translatefgo/README.md

 If the text is too fast or slow, you can change text speed in the [game settings](https://i.imgur.com/UhmoZI9.png).
 (Top = text speed, bottom = scroll speed)

-Currently, English is supported for:
+Currently, English translations are available for:
 - Official: Fuyuki to LB5.2 & Ooku (including events older than 2 years).
 - Machine & Edited: Everything else
-- Human: LB6 (Finished), Tunguska Sanctuary (Finished), LB6.5: Traum.
+- Human: LB6, Tunguska Sanctuary, LB6.5: Traum.

 #### Languages
 - A Spanish translation for F/GO is also available through this app.
 Please see https://proyectograndorder.es/ for more information.